huntercfreeman/HunterFreeman.About/README.md

 I use this bad boy.
 Pref would be wired so no batteries.
 Can swap out the mouse for a wired one to save batteries, but the keyboard is irreplaceable.
 I think this is better than any keyboard out there, it isn't only about low cost, it also is simply the best.
+I use this keyboard even when I play a videogame on my computer.

 It has a "turn off computer" button and I can't stand when keyboards have these.
 But, you can disable it by changing what the computer does when you hit the power button.